awslabs/damo/USAGE.md

 ========

 `damo` provides a subcommands based interface.
-Every subcommand provides `-h` option, which provides the minimal usage of it.
+Every subcommand provides `-h` option, which shows the minimal usage of it.

 Recording Data Access Pattern